Answer the call.

 To enter your team’s code, its documentation, and team member information into the 2020 Call for Code competition, one member of your team will require the following information for the submission form.

-Enter the name for your solution or team in about five words.
+Enter the project or team name for your solution in less than five words.